elugens/hello-javascript/docs/general-javascript-questions/data-types/arrays.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The unshift method adds one or more elements to the beginning of an array and returns the new length of the array.</div><br />
-  <div><strong>Technical Response:</strong> The unshift() function appends one or more elements to the beginning of an array and returns the array's new length, please keep in mind, if several items get supplied as parameters, they are put in a chunk at the beginning of the object in the order they were passed as arguments.
-This method can be invoked or applied to array-like objects.
-Objects that lack a length property—representing the final in a series of successive, zero-based numerical properties—may not act meaningfully.<br />
+  <div><strong>Technical Response:</strong> The array shift() method removes the first element at the beginning array and returns the removed element.
+The shift method constantly changes the length of the collection.
+If the array is empty, then the shift method returns undefined.
+The shift method is generic; this method gets applied to objects that look like arrays.
+Objects that do not contain a length property mirroring the last in a series of consecutive, zero-based numerical properties may not behave properly.
+The shift method has no additional parameters because of its generic design.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />